avinash-550/CriCom/README.md

 The bot will start the coverage till application is closed.
 It gives commentary over each delivery.
+Match should be shown as live on ESPN live, otherwise it will show 'match not live yet'.